7 Google Maps travel tips you need to know for Thanksgiving

 If, after all this, you'd rather not go outside this weekend, here's how to skip Black Friday and do your Amazon shopping from home, how to use your Prime benefits to your advantage while shopping this weekend, and the best online Black Friday deals we've found.
 And if you don't intend to leave your couch for four days, here are our picks for the best TVs this fall.

-Discuss: These Google Maps travel tips help you navigate Thanksgiving weekend chaos
+Discuss: 7 Google Maps tips to help you travel home Thanksgiving weekend

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.